 In all these cases the procedures and also the authorities that will have to issue the documents required by the Italian authorities vary.

-What do I need to get married in Italy?
+What do I need to marry in Italy?

 It is fundamental to know that the conditions for marrying in Italy are governed by the national law of your country of origin.

-In general, however, the Italian authorities request the following documents:
+In general the Italian authorities request the following documents: